-- The technological innovation, potentially including, but not limited to: - o how the technology addresses gaps in the capabilities of existing platforms, - o how the technology improves upon or differs from similar platforms, - o how the technology uniquely addresses barriers to access such as cost, ease of use or time to result. - The scientific premise for interrogating a specific set of host biomarkers using the proposed sample and method, as well as the clinical relevancy of those biomarkers in the BARDA context. - The desired limit of detection and accuracy of the proposed sensing modality. - A plan for comparison between the proposed solution and the laboratory standard in function and clinical value, including how the novel technology could replicate the central laboratory function and/or outcome. - A plan to address critical feasibility issues that need to be demonstrated as a prerequisite to advancing the platform to a specific product application. - A plan to demonstrate simultaneous detection of host biochemical markers from a single clinical sample in a multiplex assay. - Preliminary data that supports the key assumptions of the proposal.
+- The technological innovation, potentially including, but not limited to: - o how the technology addresses gaps in the capabilities of existing platforms, - o how the technology innovates upon or differs from similar platforms,

+- how the technology uniquely addresses barriers to access such as cost, ease of use or time to result. - The scientific premise for interrogating a specific set of host biomarkers using the proposed sample and method, as well as the clinical relevancy of those biomarkers in the BARDA context. - The desired limit of detection and accuracy of the proposed sensing modality. - A plan for comparison between the proposed solution and the laboratory standard in function and clinical value, including how the novel technology could replicate the central laboratory function and/or outcome. - A plan to address critical feasibility issues that need to be demonstrated as a prerequisite to advancing the platform to a specific product application. - A plan to demonstrate simultaneous detection of host biochemical markers from a single clinical sample in a multiplex assay. - Preliminary data that supports the key assumptions of the proposal.

-The respondent should explain how the choice of host biomarkers addresses BARDA's mission.
-Examples of desired use cases include detection of host biochemical markers relevant to infectious diseases, chemical/radiological injury, or rapid results of critical cardiac function, among others.
-Biochemical markers of interest include, but are not limited to lipids, proteins, nucleic acids, and small molecules; examples include cytokines, bilirubin, creatinine, CRP, uric acid, triglycerides, hemoglobin, iron, calcium, potassium, IP-10, TRAIL, cortisol, etc.
+The respondent should explain how the choice of host biomarkers and specific use case address BARDA's mission.
+Examples of desired use cases include detection of host biochemical markers relevant to infectious diseases, chemical/radiological injury, or rapid results of critical cardiac function for clinical trial monitoring, among others.
+Biochemical markers of interest include, but are not limited to lipids, proteins, nucleic acids, and small molecules; examples include cytokines, bilirubin, creatinine, CRP, uric acid, triglycerides, hemoglobin, iron, calcium, potassium, IP-10, TRAIL, cortisol, etc. This program has a specific interest in broad detection capabilities of a platform.